codingMustache/codingMustache/README.md

 ## Joke of the Day

-I think circles are pointless.
+What did the green grape say to the purple grape?
+BREATH!!

 ## Daily Trivia

-What is the main CPU is the Sega Mega Drive / Sega Genesis?
- 1. Zilog Z80
- 2. Yamaha YM2612
- 3. Intel 8088
- 4. Motorola 68000
+What does CPU stand for?
+ 1. Central Process Unit
+ 2. Central Processing Unit
+ 3. Computer Personal Unit
+ 4. Central Processor Unit

 <details>
   <summary>Answer</summary>
-  Motorola 68000
+  Central Processing Unit
 </details>